 Safran supports the Moroccan government's drive to make the country a center of excellence in aviation and a competitive production base with links to Europe.

-Safran Nacelles has set up a plant in Nouasseur, specialized in the production of composite materials and the assembly of structural components for nacelles.
+Safran Nacelles has set up a plant in Nouasseur, specialized in the production of composite materials and the assembly for nacelles and its subassemblies.
 This is the first plant in Morocco to make composite parts for aircraft.
 Created in 2005 and operating since February 2006, this plant supplies 8 aerospace programs.